 We don’t know about you, but we love ourselves a public garden!
 The Halifax Public Gardens are one of the more relaxing things to do in Halifax!
 Located on Spring Garden Road, they are the perfect place to visit if you are looking for what to do in Halifax to beat the crowds and the summer heat.
 This 16 acre Victorian Garden is actually a National Historic site and is located in the heart of the city.
 If you love taking photos of unique and interesting things, the entrance to the Halifax Public Gardens is marked with an ornately wrought iron gate.
 It is the perfect place for photos if you are looking for what to do in Halifax for Instagram!

 The Westin Nova Scotian

 The Westin Nova Scotian features a prime location with sweeping views of Halifax and Halifax Harbour.
 If you are traveling to Halifax by train, the hotel is actually connected to the Via Rail train station!
+We actually left on our train trip across Canada after spending the night at the Westin and we highly recommend it!
+If you go during the winter, prices are more affordable if you decide you want to stay!
 The Westin is just steps away from the Halifax waterfront and downtown.
 The hotel is affordable despite its perfect location right on the water.
-Make sure you head down to breakfast during your stay because it can’t be beat!
+Make sure you head down to breakfast during your stay because it can’t be beaten!

 Are you looking for what to do in Halifax?
 Have you visited before?
-What are you favorite things to do?
+What are your favorite things to do?
 Let us know in the comments!